12 min read

 For starters, we added flexible grid points so you can shape your grid to match the population density of any area.

-We also increased the keywords you can track from a measly 5 to a whopping 30!
-And added new metrics to better help you understand and track performance across all keywords.
+We’ve also added new metrics to better help you understand and track performance across all keywords.

 So how can you make the most of this powerhouse of a tool?